aiDAPTIV-Phison/aiDAPTIV-Integration-langflow/aiDAPTIV_Files/User_Guide/User_Guide.md

 ## Overview
 This guide explains how to install, configure, and use Langflow integrated with aiDAPTIV.
 It also covers how to run the default Vector RAG flow, test KV-cache-accelerated inference using golden examples, and understand the system’s startup behaviors.

-1. You should have the aiDAPTIV server up and hosted on `http://localhost:13141/v1`.

 ## Chapter 1: Installation and Setting
 ### Installation Steps
 #### Prerequisites